hippolytej/BDPA_Assign2_HJACOME/README.md

 Here the idea is to avoid pointless comparisons by previously indexing the words: a given word is indexed with all the ids of the documents that contain it.
 This allows us to look for similar pairs only among the indexed ids of a given word.
 [Chaudhuri et al. 2006] have shown that, having sorted the words by incresing order of global frequency, it is sufficient to index only the |d| - ⌈t*|d|⌉ + 1 first words of a document, where t is the Jaccard similarity threshold (0.8 here) and |d| is the number of words in d.
 Here is our method:
 - Mapper: simply get the value's line id, parse and subset its content using [Chaudhuri et al. 2006]'s magical rule, and index each of the few chosen words with the id.
 - Reducer: From a given document's id, we have to be able to retrieve the content.
 The first step is thus to load the document ids and contents in a `keyWords` HashMap with the ``setup`` class.
-Then, for a given word, all the index ids are stored in the ``billyTheKeys`` list, that we go through with imbricated for loops to make the pairs.
-The pairs are Jaccard-compared using the values from our ``keyWords`` HashMap, and bingos are outputed in the same fashion as above.
+Then, for a given word, all the index ids are stored in the ``billyTheKeys`` list, that we go through with imbricated ``for`` loops to make the pairs.
+The latter are Jaccard-compared using the values from our ``keyWords`` HashMap, and bingos are outputed in the same fashion as above.

 #### Mapper
 ```java